CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 * FIXME: CPANSec Remaining work related to this attribute.

-### SBOM Baseline Attributes
+### Environment-independent (Baseline) Attributes

-These are common across all roles, and considered to be _baseline_ because they are required by all Roles.
+These are common across all roles, and considered to be _baseline_ because they are required independently of the Roles' needs.

 | Ops | Attribute name           | Required | Required by             | Comment | FIXME   |
 | :-: | :----------------------- | :------: | ----------------------- | :------ | :------ |